Quick Start

 Content

 Public Repo redistributes unmodified copies of files published by upstream projects.
 All redistributed content remains subject to the licenses and terms set by those upstream projects.
-We add nothing, remove nothing, and re-sign nothing — verification keys come from the projects themselves (see Verifying downloads).
+We add nothing, remove nothing, and re-sign nothing — verification keys come from the projects themselves (see Verifying Downloads).

 Warranty disclaimer